DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - **Security governance**: the collection of policies, roles, processes/practices used to make security decisions in an org; related to supporting, evaluating, defining, and directing the security efforts of an org
   - Security governance is the implementation of a security solution and a management method that are tightly interconnected
   - Security governance seeks to compare the security processes and infrastructure used within the organization with knowledge and insight obtained from external sources.
-  - There are numerous security frameworks and governance guidelines, including the National Institute of Standards and Technology (NIST) SP 800-53 and SP 800-100
+  - There are numerous security frameworks and governance guidelines, including the National Institute of Standards and Technology (NIST) 🔥SP 800-53 Cybersecurity Framework and 🔥SP 800-100
 - **The security function**: the aspect of operating a business that focuses on the task of evaluating and improving security over time
   - To manage security, an org must implement proper and sufficient security governance
   - The act of performing a risk assessment to drive the security policy is the clearest and most direct example of management of the security function
 - **Third-party governance**: external entity oversight that may be mandated by law, regulation, industry standards, contractual obligation, or licensing requirement; outside investigator or auditors are often involved
 - 1.3.1 Alignment of security function to business strategy, goals, mission, and objectives
   - **Security Management Planning**: ensures proper creation/implementation/enforcment of a security policy, and alignment with org strategy, goals, mission, and objectives
-  - **Strategic Plan**: a strategic plan is a long-term plan (useful for 5 years); it defines the org's security purpose
+  - **Strategic Plan**: a strategic plan is a 🔥long-term plan (useful for 5 years); it defines the org's security purpose
     - A strategic plan should include risk assessment
-  - **Tactical Plan**: mid-term plan (1 year or less) developed to provide more details on accomplishing the goals set forth in the strategic plan or can be crafted ad hoc based on unpredicted events
+  - **Tactical Plan**: mid-term plan (🔥1 year or less) developed to provide more details on accomplishing the goals set forth in the strategic plan or can be crafted ad hoc based on unpredicted events
-  - **Operational Plan**: a short-term, highly detailed plan based on strategic or tactical plans
+  - **Operational Plan**: a 🔥short-term, highly detailed plan based on strategic or tactical plans
     - Strategy, goals, missions,and objectives — support each other in a heirarchy
     - **Objectives**: are closest to the ground-level and represent small efforts to help you achieve a mission
     - **Missions**: represent a collection of objectives, and one or more missions lead to goals; when you reach your goals, you are achieving the strategy